Patient Area

 To learn more about the Preclinical Development stage of bioartificial pancreas research led by VANGUARD, please consult the About the Project page.

-VANGUARD is an innovative research project aiming to generate a vascularized, personalized and immune-protected bioartificial pancreas by combining advanced tissue engineering strategies to treat type 1 diabetes.
-Its consortium consists of 6 research institutions, 2 SMEs and 1 NGO with expertise in science, clinics, ethics and industry.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme.
+VANGUARD was an innovative research project aiming to generate a vascularized, personalized and immune-protected bioartificial pancreas by combining advanced tissue engineering strategies to treat type 1 diabetes.
+Its consortium consisted of 6 research institutions, 2 SMEs and 1 NGO with expertise in science, clinics, ethics and industry.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme and ended in June 2025.

-The VANGUARD project is a five-year research initiative that began in 2020.
-It is anticipated to progress through the Preclinical Development stage of bioartificial pancreas development over the forthcoming years.
+The VANGUARD project was a five-year research initiative that began in 2020.
+It was anticipated to progress through the Preclinical Development stage of bioartificial pancreas development.

-The VANGUARD project consortium comprises partners from five countries: Switzerland, Italy, France, Germany, and the Netherlands.
-Each partner plays a specific role in the project, with activities conducted within their respective locales.
-Additionally, the consortium conducts collaborative activities through both online and in-person meetings.
+The VANGUARD project consortium comprised partners from five countries: Switzerland, Italy, France, Germany, and the Netherlands.
+Each partner played a specific role in the project, with activities conducted within their respective locales.
+Additionally, the consortium conducted collaborative activities through both online and in-person meetings.

 Bioartificial pancreas is a form of an Advanced Therapy Medicinal Product for cell therapy of type 1 diabetes.
 A vascularized and immune-protected bioartificial pancreas can be transplanted into non-immunosuppressed patients; it combines advanced tissue engineering strategies, such as 3D organoid generation, hydrogel design, bioartificial organ assembly and CRISPR-Cas9 gene editing.

-The development of a bioartificial pancreas is currently in the Preclinical Development stage.
+The development of a bioartificial pancreas was in the Preclinical Development stage in 2025 when the VANGUARD project was completed.
 The VANGUARD team foresees that the research will progress towards achieving market readiness for the bioartificial pancreas as an Advanced Therapy Medicinal Product to treat type 1 diabetes by around 2038.